-Have you been served with an AVO or charged with Common Assault?
+Have you been served with an AVO/ADVO or charged with Common Assault?

 Servicing the North Shore, including North Sydney, Northern Beaches, and across Sydney.